Hong Kong press club pressured by Beijing to cancel talk - AFP

 "We of course have often had Chinese officials and others making their case at the club, but also their opponents.
 And this applies to every country, not just China," Mallet added.

-Hong Kong's former leader Leung Chun-ying -- whose administration faced down major youth-led democracy protests in 2014 -- weighed in on Facebook, saying that discussion of Hong Kong independence "is an absolute and clear red line".
+Hong Kong's former leader Leung Chun-ying -- whose administration faced down large, youth-led democracy protests in 2014 -- weighed in on Facebook saying that discussion of Hong Kong independence "is an absolute and clear red line".

 In a separate post addressed to Mallet, Leung wrote: "We ought to be gravely concerned if this is the policy of your Club because before long you will invite advocates for Taiwan independence to speak publicly at your Club."

-Perched on the slopes of downtown Central and housed in a colonial-era building, the FCC has served as a venue for debates and media gatherings since its arrival in the city in 1949.
+Perched on the slopes of downtown Central and housed in a colonial-era building, the FCCHK has served as a venue for debates and media gatherings since its arrival in the city in 1949.

-Hong Kong police last month sought to ban Chna's party -- which promotes the city's independence from China but only has a core membership of around a dozen people -- citing it as a national security threat.
+Hong Kong police last month sought to ban HKNP -- which promotes the city's independence from China but only has a core membership of around a dozen people -- citing it as a potential national security threat as Beijing ups pressure on any challenges to its territorial sovereignty.

 The city's security chief had said he was considering the police's request while the party was given a few weeks to make representations.